 I survived a week of lone-parenting, just; it was a close call!
+Yes it could be difficult for the best mommy influencers too.
 I am full of cold, you know the type when even your tongue itches?
 And your tonsils are swollen… that sort of cold.
 Both kids have runny noses too, oh and my eyes are super itchy.
 However we survived, I kept on top of the washing, re painted bits of the kitchen and playroom and even put a blind up in the bathroom.
 The kids spilt a whole bottle of water over the sofa, and emptied a cheerios over two different floors on two different days, fun.
 Sam got back late last night having had a lovely Snowboarding holiday with no broken limbs, hurrah, and has promised me a lie in for Mothers Day today (I’m typing this on Saturday night)

 Along with all the tears and tantrums of the past week there were actually some lovely bits.
 We had a nice little scoot along the seafront on Wednesday, then I treated the kids to dinner at Asda (oh yes, for them that’s a treat apparently!)
 On Friday night